kodecocodes/i9t/swift-2/swift-2.markdown

 ### Password Requirement Validation

 Now it is time to put the StringValidator pattern that you've created to real-world use.
-Often times when signing up often times when signing up for an account you are required to meet a number of rules to ensure that your password is complex.
-As the software engineer tasked with creating the sign-up form for your company's app you have been told that passwords must meet the follwing requirements.
+Often times when signing up for an account you are required to meet a number of rules to ensure that your password is complex.
+As the software engineer tasked with creating the sign-up form for your company's app you have been told that passwords must meet the following requirements.

 - Must be at least 8 characters long
 - Must contain at least 1 uppercase letter